Skip to content

 The best benchmark for CSR policies is provided by the International Organisation for Standardisation.
 The organisation’s ISO 26000 standards are widely seen as being the best guide for firms looking to address the issue of how they interact with the environment and stakeholders.
 The organisation doesn’t enforce compliance and much of the reporting on the issues is provided by the firms themselves.
 However, there is generally enough public scrutiny to ensure firms don’t abuse the fact they are marking their own homework.

-Weaknesses in CSR policies that are harder to resolve relate to firms such as Facebook setting their own targets, and understandably amending them from time to time – as a means of addressing new flash-points of consumer and investor interest.
+Weaknesses in CSR policies that are harder to resolve relate to firms such as Meta Platforms setting their own targets and understandably amending them from time to time – as a means of addressing new flash-points of consumer and investor interest.
 However, it does make it difficult and time-consuming to check if targets are appropriate, measurable and achieved.

-This report will help lighten the workload by providing a summary of the Facebook CSR policy and how it compares to other firms you might be considering investing in.
-It will then provide a step-by-step guide on how to take the desire to buy Facebook shares, turn it into a trade and a Facebook stock position at a trusted broker.
+This report will help lighten the workload by providing a summary of Meta's CSR policy and how it compares to other firms you might be considering investing in.
+It will then provide a step-by-step guide on how to take the desire to buy Meta Platforms shares and turn it into a trade and a META stock position at a trusted broker.

 The fact that the process of monitoring CSR policies is to some degree opaque shouldn’t be a sign that they are not important.
-Retail and institutional investors can find their conclusions are what determines if they pull the trigger on any instruction to buy Facebook shares, or not.
+Retail and institutional investors can find their conclusions are what determine if they pull the trigger on any instruction to buy Meta Platforms shares or not.

-Facebook’s CSR policy is diverse and complex due to the nature of the firm’s global client base.
-It has billions of users, which it interacts with on a frequent basis and the platform supports individuals, groups and businesses.
+META's CSR policy is diverse and complex due to the nature of the firm’s global client base.
+Its social media platforms have billions of users which the company interacts with on a frequent basis, and the platform supports individuals, groups, and businesses.

 A core issue that all the ISO 26000 firms engage with is the environment.
-Facebook terms this as ‘sustainability’, with sub-topics such as greenhouse gas (GHG) emissions, water usage, waste and recycling being a high priority.
+META (formerly Facebook) terms this as ‘sustainability’, with sub-topics such as greenhouse gas (GHG) emissions, water usage, waste, and recycling being a high priority.

-Then there is the way in which firms interact with the billions of people it engages with.
-Facebook’s business model might not be based around large industrial plants, but the online world it operates in poses its own challenges, which are addressed by its ‘Our Community’ policy.
+Then, there is the way in which firms interact with the billions of people it engages with.
+Meta's business model might not be based around large industrial plants, but the online world it operates in poses its own challenges, which are addressed by its ‘Our Community’ policy.

-The third key area of Facebook’s CSR is devoted to staff wellbeing, or to use the firm’s preferred term, ‘Who We Are’.
+The third key area of META's CSR is devoted to staff wellbeing or, to use the firm’s preferred term, ‘Who We Are’.
 Like other big corporations, the firm also has an opportunity to use its financial weight to change industry norms for the better.

-The Facebook CSR policy needs some interrogation.
-In 2019, the firm failed to make the top-100 of the Forbes list of ‘The World’s Most Reputable Companies for Corporate Responsibility 2019’.
+The META CSR policy needs some interrogation.
+In 2019, the firm failed to make the top 100 of the Forbes list of ‘The World’s Most Reputable Companies for Corporate Responsibility 2019’.
 Things might be heading in the right direction, but the ranking confirms the firm is starting from a weak position.
-When a company ranks behind tyre manufacturers (Michelin #21), airlines (Deutsche Lufthansa #39) and retailers of fast fashion (H&M Group #99), they have their work cut out.
+When a company ranks behind tyre manufacturers (Michelin #21), airlines (Deutsche Lufthansa #39), and retailers of fast fashion (H&M Group #99), they have their work cut out.

-The question for those looking to invest in Facebook is whether the firm is doing enough to improve its CSR standing or will investors start heading for the door?
+The question for those looking to invest in the Facebook owner is whether the firm is doing enough to improve its CSR standing or will investors start heading for the door?

 YOUR CAPITAL IS AT RISK